happykhan/ronasub/README.md

 https://console.developers.google.com/project?pli=1

-If you are contributing to the QIB SARSCOV get in touch with @happykhan, who can issue the correct keys.
+If you are contributing to the QIB SARSCOV2 get in touch with @happykhan, who can issue the correct keys.

 Once you